How to Convert Excel to Google Sheets (Step-by-Step)

 • Your Google Sheets are saved on your Google Drive, so you can access your files from anywhere using any browser.
 You don’t need any special software to run it.

-• Google Sheets let you collaborate with others on the same sheet, so you can work with your team-mates in real-time and make changes simultaneously.
-You can even chat with these collaborators in real-time.
+• Google Sheets lets you collaborate with others on the same sheet, so you can work with your teammates in real time and make changes simultaneously.
+You can even chat with these collaborators in real time.

-• When Google Sheets roll out a new feature or functionality, it’s available to all at the same time.
+• When Google Sheets rolls out a new feature or functionality, it’s available to all simultaneously.
 You don’t have to worry about versions and backward compatibility of documents with Google Sheets.

 • When you work on a Google Sheet, your files get automatically backed up into your Google Drive, so no more oops moments.